wkande/notes/docs/APIs/notes.md

 ## Delete a Note

-Deletes a **Note** using the note's :id and the email address in the JWT token passed in the header.
+Deletes a **Note** using the note's id and the email address in the JWT token passed in the header.

 ---